Alcohol and Other Drug Prevention

-- Frequently Asked Questions about Alcohol Use at the University of Michigan: Learn how U-M addresses alcohol use and why it's important.
+- Frequently Asked Questions about Alcohol Use at the University of Michigan

 - Collegiate Recovery Program: Students in recovery can find a supportive community where they can achieve academic success while enjoying a genuine college experience, free from alcohol and other drugs.

-- Tobacco Cessation Help: U-M is a smoke-free campus, and students, faculty and staff can get support for quitting.
+- Vaping, e-cigarette and Tobacco Cessation Help: U-M is a tobacco-free campus, and students, faculty, and staff can get support for quitting.

 - Workshops and Trainings on Alcohol and Other Drugs: How to request tailored workshops and participate in Sober Monitor Training Program, plus Introduction to Motivational Interviewing training.